Skip to main content

 const browserWSEndpoint = await prepareReconnection(cdp, browser);

-Use the browserWSEndpoint from the previous step to reconnect to the same browser instance.
-Note that you must append your API token to the endpoint URL:
+Use the browserWSEndpoint from the previous step to reconnect.
+Append your API token to the URL:

 async function reconnectToSession(browserWSEndpoint, token) {